pShota/Unreal-Firebase-Plugin-Demo/README.md

 **This is not a full integration**<br>

+This repo is a personal note and also trying to help who implementing plugin in UE4.<br>

-Also fixing a plist path bug in iOS by using iOS swizzling,<br>
+Also demonstrates on how to fix a plist path bug in iOS by using iOS swizzling,<br>
 which I filed a Firebase issue [here](https://github.com/firebase/firebase-ios-sdk/issues/7510)

 Platform: iOS and Android<br>